Chile celebrated success against the coronavirus — and began to open up. Infections have soared.

 Jaime Mañalich, who resigned this month as Chile’s health minister amid a barrage of criticism, acknowledged that he hadn’t appreciated the extent of poverty and overcrowding in parts of Santiago.

-When the government moved in May from targeted, dynamic lockdowns to a citywide lockdown, furious hunger protests erupted in the southern suburb of El Bosque.
-Residents there had already been under quarantine for more than a month and income had begun to dry up.
+When the government moved in May from targeted, dynamic lockdowns to a citywide shutdown, furious hunger protests erupted in the southern suburb of El Bosque.
+Residents there had already been under quarantine for more than a month, and income had begun to dry up.

 The government hurried the launch of a countrywide food aid program, but its narrow focus — and ostentatious deliveries accompanied by camera crews — have drawn criticism.

-Araneda described the food boxes as a ‘Band-Aid.’
+Araneda described the food boxes as a “Band-Aid.”
 She continues to run a community kitchen program, preparing meals for the people of Lo Hermida from donated food, two or three days a week.

-Several stimulus packages have been announced for struggling under lockdown.
+Several stimulus packages have been announced for those struggling under lockdown.
 But they get at only part of the problem, according to Aguilera, the epidemiologist.

 “People in the poorer neighborhoods aren’t just worse off economically, but a variety of factors make them more vulnerable to the virus,” she said.
 “Overcrowding complicates matters, while dietary and lifestyle factors contribute to increased incidences of illnesses such as hypertension and diabetes.”